illuzn/rheem-eziset/README.md

 ## Installation

+### HACS

+1. In HACS, go to Integrations and add this repository `https://github.com/illuzn/rheem-eziset` as an Integration.
+2. Press Explore & Download Repositories and download Rheem Eziset.

+### Manual Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
 1. In the `custom_components` directory (folder) create a new folder called `rheem_eziset`.